 The student will have 14 calendar days from the date GRCC sends the notification to accept or decline the post withdrawal disbursement.
 If the student accepts all or a portion of the post withdrawal disbursement, GRCC will disburse the funds to the student’s account as soon as possible but no later than 180 calendar days from the date the school determined the student withdrew.
 If the student fails to respond to the notice or declines the post withdrawal disbursement, GRCC will not make the disbursement.

 Who is responsible for returning federal funds?

-The College and the student are both responsible for returning unearned federal financial aid to the federal government.
+The college and the student are both responsible for returning unearned federal financial aid to the federal government.
 The college must return the total amount of unearned aid as determined by the R2T4 calculations.
 The amount of the unearned aid is determined by using the unearned percentage multiplied by either the institutional charges or the disbursed aid, whatever is less.
-The student must return any remaining unearned grant funds not sent back by the College after the 50 percent protection allowance is applied.
-If the amount is $25.00 or less, the student does not have to repay the funds.
+The student must return any remaining unearned grant funds not sent back by the college after the 50% protection allowance is applied.
+If the amount is $25 or less, the student does not have to repay the funds.

 Refunds to Title IV programs will be made in the following order: Federal Direct Unsubsidized Loan, Federal Direct Subsidized Loan, Federal Direct Parent PLUS loan, Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Iraq and Afghanistan Service Grant.